 Natalizumab comes as a concentrated solution (liquid) to be diluted and injected slowly into a vein by a doctor or nurse.
 It is usually given once every 4 weeks in a registered infusion center.
 It will take about 1 hour for you to receive your entire dose of natalizumab.

 Natalizumab may cause serious allergic reactions that are most likely to happen within 2 hours after the beginning of an infusion but may happen at any time during your treatment.
 You will have to stay at the infusion center for 1 hour after your infusion is finished for at least the first 12 infusions.
 A doctor or nurse will monitor you during this time to see if you are having a serious reaction to the medication.
-Tell your doctor or nurse if you experience any unusual symptoms such as hives, rash, itching, difficulty swallowing or breathing, fever, dizziness, headache, chest pain, flushing, nausea, or chills, especially if they occur within 2 hours after the start of your infusion.
+Tell your doctor or nurse if you experience any unusual symptoms such as hives, rash, itching, difficulty swallowing or breathing, wheezing, fever, dizziness, chest pain, flushing, nausea, or chills, especially if they occur within 2 hours after the start of your infusion.

 If you are receiving natalizumab injection to treat Crohn's disease, your symptoms should improve during the first few months of your treatment.
 Tell your doctor if your symptoms have not improved after 12 weeks of treatment.
 Your doctor may stop treating you with natalizumab injection.